 Managing the mental health needs of prisoners

 In prisons, there is a huge challenge to managing the mental health needs of prisoners.
-The Institute of Psychiatry estimates that in England & Wales over half of prisoners have common mental disorders including depression, posttraumatic stress disorder and anxiety.
+The Institute of Psychiatry estimates that in England and Wales over half of prisoners have common mental disorders including depression, post-traumatic stress disorder and anxiety.